osadose/osadose.github.io/README.txt

 ---

+## Why This Matters

+> Clean, well-structured data reduces errors and makes analysis and communication more effective.
+> It’s often where most time is spent in real-world data work.

+---

 ## Filtering for Nigeria

-Focus on a subset of the data for practical cleaning:
+Focus on data for Nigeria to keep things simple.

 ```{python}
 nigeria = df[df["country"] == "Nigeria"].copy()